Who Will End Up Mayor of Lawrence?

 You wouldn’t expect the administration of William Lantigua to end quietly.
 And in the aftermath of what initially appears to be his unseating, there has indeed been a lot of noise.
 What on earth is going on with our never dull friends to the north?

-On Tuesday, the city’s voters decided between incumbent Lantigua and a two-term city councillor Daniel Rivera.
+On Tuesday, the city’s voters decided between incumbent Lantigua and a two-term city councilor Daniel Rivera.
 With a margin of just 60 votes, Rivera declared victory last night, and reiterated it in a press conference Wednesday.
 Lantigua, meanwhile, remained out of sight for much of the evening, ejected all but the Spanish-language news media from his campaign headquarters, and is expected to request a recount.

 The race was more closely watched than many mayoral contests because of the, well, rough ride Lantigua has had since being elected the state’s first Latino mayor in 2009 (much of it recounted in a February 2012 story in this magazine).
 Lantigua annoyed some early on by keeping his state representative position and collecting two paychecks even as Lawrence required a state bailout.
 Attorney General Martha Coakley sued him for campaign finance violations.
 And his cuts to the police department were blamed for a sharp rise in felony crimes in 2012.